 Acute Oncology Service

-In the Oncology Department at St George’s we understand that if you are a patient with cancer the Covid-19 pandemic is a very difficult and worrying time.
-All of our patients, their relatives, and their carers can be reassured that at St George’s we are doing all we can to make sure patients get the treatment, information and support they need whilst reducing the risk of exposure to infection.
+In the Oncology Department at St George’s we understand that if you are a patient with cancer the presence of COVID-19 can be worrying.
+All of our patients, their relatives and their carers can be reassured that at St George’s we are doing all we can to make sure patients get the treatment, information and support they need whilst reducing the risk of exposure to infection.

 What is coronavirus?